informatici/survethi-monitoring-tool/README.md

 Data are collected from phisicians in real-time, the tool queries the DB with a refresh rate for aggregated data (patients' details are never exposed!) and shows on the map the total numbers with geo-positions (provenance declared by the patients) and grouped by disease.

 Historical data are meant for long term studies and comparations and are lazily (or on demand, but not automatically) queried by the DB, with filtering on provenance and diseases.

+## included softwares

+- Bootstrap 4.1.3

+  (+Toggle, +Select, +Popper.js, +tippy-bundle 6, +colors-css 2.2.0, +bootstrap-table 1.17.1, +bootstrap-table-export)

+- jQuery 3.5.1

+  (+ui 1.12.1, +touch-pouch 0.2.2, +tableExport)

+- Leaflet 1.5.1

+  (+MarkerCluser 1.4.1, +Fullscreen 1.0.1, +heat, +history, +TimeDimension 1.1.1, +shpfile)

+- HighCharts (+exporting, +offline-exporting, +export-data)
+- DaterangePicker (+FontAwesome)
+- Moment.js
+- Lodash 4.17.15

 ![survethi-monitoring-tool](https://github.com/informatici/survethi-monitoring-tool/blob/master/mockups/images/SurvethiMonitoringTool-4-change-filter.png)